kitajchuk/node-squarespace-jsont/README.md

 node-squarespace-jsont
 ======================

-> The json-template render engine for Squarespace in node.
+> The JSONT template rendering engine for Squarespace in node.js.

 ### Installation